openstack/cyborg-specs/specs/wallaby/implemented/add-x710-driver.rst

-The driver should include discover functions which will be called by agent periodically, and encapsule the device information to Cyborg's unified data model, such as Device, Deployale, AttachHandle and so on.
+The driver should include discover functions which will be called by agent periodically, and encapsule the device information to Cyborg's unified data model, such as Device, Deployable, AttachHandle and so on.

 Besides, we should also implement a configuration file to let Cyborg driver to discover the loaded DDP profile on X710, as well as the physnet name